 - Changes may include changes made to the program’s title, number of semesters, number of program hours, number of program credits, revisions to program outcomes and/or focus, and new or amended field placement or practicum requirements.

-Business Plan: The business plan requires:
+Business Plan: The Business Plan includes:

 - Articulation of the program learning outcomes

-- Required and elective courses
+- Required and/or elective courses